 ‘Knots’ are areas of muscular tension, massage is good way to help reduce muscular tensions.
 By applying a firm pressure you are encouraging further blood flow to your muscles to optimise healing.
 It is a great way to wind up down and relax.
 It is common to feel sore the day after a treatment but then you should your muscles should feel a little looser.
 You may need to consider having a few treatments depending on how tight your muscles are feeling.

 What is the Difference Between Sports and Deep Tissue Massage?

 With sports massage we provide a combination of passive stretching and firm massage.
 Deep tissue massage has a deeper pressure targeted towards specific areas of tension.
-Both treatments are bespoke for the client and we adapt the massage pressure depending on the individual's needs.
-What are the benefits of sports massage?
+Both treatments are pretty similiar.
+At Wellthy Clinic we deliver bespoke treatments for the client and we adapt the massage pressure depending on the individual's needs.

 Can sports massage help with migraines?
 If stress and neck tensions are contributing towards your migraines then it would be worth trying to see if these helps reduce your symptoms.
 Tali et al (2014) suggested the prevalance of myofascial trigger points in your neck muscles and hypo-mobility in the upper cervical facet joints are associated with episodic migraines.